Zilliqa/apidocs/source/index.html.md

 id | "1"
 jsonrpc | "2.0"
 method | "GetTransaction"
-params | Target transaction hash of 32 bytes represented as `String`.
+params | Target transaction hash of 32 bytes represented as a `String`.

 ## GetRecentTransactions